olivierdalang/docker-certbot/README.md

 - in a separate container
 - runs cron in container
 - can restart/reload other containers through docker socket
-- creates self-signed certificates as a fallback (e.g. when developing on localost)
+- creates self-signed certificates as a fallback (e.g. when developing on localhost)

 ## Example